pebreo/pebreo.github.io/endgame/partX-why.md

 * **Tracking Interactions:** Imagine a secure, tamper-proof record of your "good deeds" or contributions to communities.
 Blockchain could create a verifiable history of social interactions, potentially increasing their perceived value.

-**The Hearts of Men: Where Social Currency Reigns Supreme**
+**Obvious benefits**

-Despite these limitations, social currency holds immense power:
+The merging of social and monetary currency is like peanut butter and jelly: great individually but unimaginable once experienced:

 * **Reputation, Influence, and Trust:** Being known for helpfulness, reliability, or creativity can open doors.
 Social capital fosters trust and influence, leading to opportunities beyond mere financial transactions.